 Let's look at each qualification and what it means in the sales process.

-Customers who are ready to buy have gone through the mental process of determining if a particular product or service is right for them.
-They recognize and want the benefits offered.
-They may also be "sold" on a particular seller for the purchase.
+Customers who are ready to buy have gone through the mental process of determining if a particular product or service is right for them; they recognize and want the benefits offered.
+They may also be "sold" on a particular seller to buy from.
 Essentially, the needs and wants aspects of a desired purchase are satisfied.